band

 “Be Thou My Vision” incorporates a traditional Irish melody found in the 1909 edition of Old Irish Folk Music and Songs.
 In 1927, the tune was harmonized and matched with the ancient Irish hymn text with which it has come to be so closely associated today.
 This arrangement for wind band seeks to capture the humble simplicity and deep faith represented by the hymn text.
 The hymn tune is heard three times in the piece — once with light accompaniment, once with traditional harmonization, and finally in a rich and powerful statement of victory and joy.
 All vocal parts are optional and cued in wind instruments.

 Commissioned by the St. Olaf Band, Northfield, Minn., Dr. Timothy Mahr, conductor, “Be Thou My Vision” was premiered on the band’s 1999 winter concert tour with the composer conducting.
 The Minnesota Symphonic Winds performed the work at the 2002 Minnesota Music Educators Association Mid-winter Inservice Clinic, and the Northshore Concert Band performed the work at the 2005 Midwest Clinic.
-“Be Thou My Vision” has been released on the St. Olaf Band Dreams and Visions CD, available from St. Olaf Records, as well as recordings entitled In the Spring by the Concordia University (Nebraska) Wind Ensemble and American Patrol by the United States Air Force Heritage of America Band.
-Now published by Boosey & Hawkes of New York, N.Y., and available through fine music stores everywhere!
-For more information, email cross@theodoremusic.com.
+“Be Thou My Vision” has been released on the St. Olaf Band Dreams and Visions CD, available from St. Olaf Records, as well as recordings entitled With Heart and Voice by the Concordia University (Chicago) Wind Symphony, In the Spring by the Concordia University (Nebraska) Wind Ensemble, and American Patrol by the United States Air Force Heritage of America Band.

 ONLINE RECORDING